Mohammad-R-Rashid/Cancer-Assessment-From-Medication-History/README.md

 How to Run:
 1. Download Visual Studio Code
-2. Download all the Required Extentions
+2. Download all the Required Extensions
-3. Run the program and open the link in terminal
+3. Run the program and open the link in the terminal

 Required Extensions and terminal installs:
-1. Python (install both the extention and from the offical website)
+1. Python (install both the extension and from the official website)

 2. SQLite